lumeland/experimental-plugins/README.md

 - To minify CSS, it's recommended to use the plugin ParcelCSS, already provided by Lume.

+## MDX

+Use .mdx format to build pages.

 ## Jimp

 To transform image files using [Jimp](https://github.com/oliver-moran/jimp).